 Different Types Of Men’s Face Shapes

-Round face is the rarest of all facial shapes.
-It differs from an oval face in that all the lines and angles are smoothed out.
+Round face differs from an oval face in that all the lines and angles are smoothed out.
 This is not to be confused with a fat face, but it is characterized by chubby cheeks and a soft, round chin.